 - 1 tablespoon Worcestershire sauce

-- 2 tablespoons butter, cut into thin pads
+- 2 tablespoons butter cut into thin pads

-- In the same pan, caramelize your onion.
-Add 2 more tablespoons of olive oil.
-Then, add in thinly sliced onion and cook over low/medium heat for 7-10 minutes or until the onions are translucent and caramelized, about 7-10 minutes.
+- In the same skillet, caramelize the onion.
+Heat 2 more tablespoons of olive oil.
+Add in the thinly sliced onion and cook over low/medium heat until the onions are translucent and caramelized, about 7-10 minutes.
 Transfer the caramelized onions into the casserole dish.

 - To the casserole dish, add the apple, fresh herbs, remaining garlic powder and salt, pepper, and bread cubes.
 Mix everything together using a spatula (or your hands).

 - In large glass measuring cup (or bowl), mix together the beef broth and Worcestershire sauce.
 Pour the liquid over the stuffing mix in the casserole dish and mix again.

 - Place thin pads of butter on top of the sausage stuffing.
 Bake, uncovered, until the top is golden brown and firm to the touch, about 35-45 minutes.
 If you notice the top is browning too quickly, tent a piece of foil over the top of the casserole dish halfway through baking.

 - Storage: Store any leftover stuffing in an airtight container in the refrigerator for up to 3 days.
 Warm individual servings in the microwave or follow the reheating instructions below.